 The use of crushed recycled granite not only adds unrivaled beauty to any project it is also a highly durable and eco-friendly alternative.

-The use of rebar and fiber reinforcements give added value and strength to all our pool coping pavers and stair treads and are easily cut for customization .
+The use of rebar and fiber reinforcements gives added value and strength to all our pool coping pavers and stair treads and is easily cut for customization.